Andrew Cuomo resigns following sexual harassment allegations | DW | 10.08.2021

 Cuomo, who is in his third term in office, received positive media attention last year and an Emmy award for his press conferences during the ongoing coronavirus pandemic.
 The New York governor also wrote a book about his leadership during the health crisis.

+Cuomo's press briefings were a sharp contrast to those of former President Donald Trump, who frequently downplayed the virus at the beginning of the pandemic and contradicted health experts.

-Yet, he has also faced criticism for a controversial policy of putting coronavirus patients in nursing homes.
+Yet, Cuomo also faced criticism for a controversial policy of putting coronavirus patients in nursing homes and feuded with New York Democratic Assemblyman Ron Kim over the practice.

+Cuomo also had a contentious relationship with New York City Mayor Bill de Blasio.

 Cuomo's father, Mario Cuomo, also served as New York's governor in the 1980's and 1990's.
 His brother Chris Cuomo is an anchor at news outlet CNN.